serengil/chefboost/README.md

 # Licence

-MIT License - see [LICENSE](https://github.com/serengil/chefboost/blob/master/LICENSE) for more details.
+Chefboost is licensed under the MIT License - see [LICENSE](https://github.com/serengil/chefboost/blob/master/LICENSE) for more details.